History of Powerball in Timeline

 In 2008, Governor Charlie Crist allowed Florida to join MUSL.

-Through 2008, Powerball drawings usually were held at Screenscape Studios in West Des Moines, Iowa.
+Through 2008, Powerball drawings usually occurred at Screenscape Studios in West Des Moines, Iowa.

 January 4, 2009: Florida Joins MUSL